Search

 Less Expensive Borrowing Options

 HPSL and LDS have an interest rate of 5% and they do not accumulate interest during school (subsidized loans).
-They can also be consolidated into a Direct Consolidation Loan after you finish veterinary school, making them eligible for income-driven repayment plans or public service loan forgiveness.
-Check with your school financial aid office for more details on availability and the application process for these special loan types.
+They can also be consolidated into a Direct Consolidation Loan after you finish veterinary school, making them eligible for income-driven repayment plans or Public Service Loan Forgiveness.

 Avoid Private Student Loans for Veterinary School